myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-29T23:07:59.736Z
+>
+> I uploaded this quoted gif from my photo gallery, and it works as an animated gif in deck.blue!
+Try it in deck.blue 😎

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-29T22:53:44.364Z
 >
 > I upload my GIF via deck.blue